 Teen Adventure Camp (Ages 13-17)

-This summer camp for teens in Ohio is a great mix of traditional residential cabin camping with a taste of more extreme adventures thrown in during the day.
+This teen summer camp in Ohio is a great mix of traditional residential cabin camping with a taste of more extreme adventures during the day.

 Daily activities challenge your personal limitations.
 Daily individual coaching meetings give you feedback that grows your character.
 Learn to Listen Well, Love Well, and Lead Well.

 Dates & Session Fees for Teen Adventure 2018

 Price: $425 per week Explore Additional Scholarship Options

 REGISTER BEFORE January 31st to receive an additional 10% Early Bird Discount

 - Term 1: June 17 - 22, 2018